apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

   * DistCpProcedure: This is the first procedure.
 It handles all the data copy works.
 There are 3 phases:
+    * PRE_CHECK: Do the pre-check of the src and dst path.
-    * Init Distcp: Creates a snapshot of the source path and distcp it to target.
+    * Init Distcp: Create a snapshot of the source path and distcp it to target.
     * Diff Distcp: Submit distcp with `-diff` round by round to sync source and target paths.
+If `-forceCloseOpen` is set, this stage finishes when there is no diff between src and dst.
+Otherwise this stage finishes when there is no diff and no open files.
+    * DISABLE_WRITE: Disable write operations so the src won't be changed.
-    * Final Distcp(optional): This phase is only triggered when `distcp.procedure.force.close.open.files` is set.
-If there is no diff between source and target and there are still some open files under source , it will force close all the open files and submit the final distcp.
-If the force close is not enabled, it will wait until there is no open files.
+    * Final Distcp(optional): Force close all the open files and submit the final distcp.
+    * FINISH: Enable write and other cleanup works.

-  * SingleMountTableProcedure: This procedure updates the mount entry in Router.
+  * MountTableProcedure: This procedure updates the mount entry in Router.
+This procedure is activated only when `-router` is true.

-  * TrashProcedure: This procedure move the source path to trash.
+  * TrashProcedure: This procedure moves the source path to trash.

-  After all 3 phases finish, the balance job is done.
+  After all 3 procedures finish, the balance job is done.